bwalthers2/WebApp/MVP.md

 - New Features:

-1) I implemented support for 3d models, fixing the previous bug that only allowed this website to work when using 2d images of shirts.
+1) I implemented support for 3d models, fixing the previous website that only allowed for 2d images of shirts.
 Now the models are implemented and are shown as a carousel of different clothing items.

 2) I added a hover feature that would enlarge the models when a user hovers their mouse over their clothing item.